kicky1/kicky1/README.md

-### Hi there, my name is Krzyszto Wicki and im Frontend Developer
+### Hi there, my name is Krzysztof Wicki and im Frontend Developer

 - 🔭 I’m currently working on React.js projects